observablehq/inputs/README.md

 <a name="Input" href="#Input">#</a> <b>Input</b>(<i>value</i>) · [Source](./src/input.js)

-The base Input class extends EventTarget to provide a view-compatible store.
+Returns an [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) with the specified *value*.
 This is typically used in conjunction with [bind](#bind) to synchronize multiple inputs, with the Input being the primary state store.
 An Input is similar to a [mutable](https://observablehq.com/@observablehq/introduction-to-mutable-state), except that it allows listeners.

 <a name="bind" href="#bind">#</a> <b>bind</b>(<i>target</i>, <i>source</i>, <i>invalidation</i>) · [Source](./src/bind.js)